 So skip forward, and Chris has spent a long time working on these guitars, building his own instruments and like a lot of us offset guitar fans, been involved in countless discussions with what could help and make the classic design work more efficiently for modern guitarists.
 The Descendant Vibrato is designed to provide a steeper break angle of the strings behind the bridge which keeps the strings seated firmly in their saddles.
 Unlike the past solution of the addition of an after market roller bar, the Descendant doesn’t add an extra friction point and it increases the downward pressure at the bridge in a manner that maintains the integrity of Leo’s original design so you still get the full pantheon of overtones that a trapeze style tailpiece provides.

 As each guitar is different and each player’s needs are different, the Descendant allows the player to determine the depth that the vibrato is set beneath the top plate.
-Some players want increased sustain.
-Others just want the strings to stay in the saddles.
-Strings are front loaded through a keyhole design.
-This allows for easy string installation as the ball ends now rest at or below the plane of the body.
+Some players have already refined their setup and simply want increased sustain.
+Others just want the strings to stay in the saddles!
+The design and adjustability of the Descendant will help you dial in the angle to your requirements.
+Strings are front loaded through a keyhole design, this allows for easy string installation as the ball ends now rest at or below the plane of the body.
 Also new to the Descendant design is a top adjusting tension screw for the vibrato arm.
 Accessed through the arm hole in the top plate, you can take your arm out after every gig, adjust it to be free swinging or set to stay where you put it.

 Chris began teasing the development of this unit and the buzz around the offset and luthier community was plain to see.
 Since releasing the units for sale, and players and guitar makers are getting them onto their instruments they are seeing, hearing and feeling these improvements over the classic design and it has become a serious solution for this style of vibrato unit.